sap-contributions/redis-operator/CONTRIBUTING.md

 ## Local Kubernetes Cluster

-For development and testing of operator on local system, we need to set up a [Minikube](https://minikube.sigs.k8s.io/docs/start/) or local Kubernetes cluster.
+aaaFor development and testing of operator on local system, we need to set up a [Minikube](https://minikube.sigs.k8s.io/docs/start/) or local Kubernetes cluster.

 Minikube is a single node Kubernetes cluster that generally gets used for the development and testing on Kubernetes.
 For creating a Minkube cluster we need to simply run: